-– annual GBP 5,000.00 research training and support grant (RTSG), and GBP 300.00 travel and conference.
+Annual allowances of GBP 5,000.00 research training and support grant (RTSG), and GBP 300.00 travel and conference.

-Additional flexible funding is available for students to undertake fieldwork, other training, and their three month placement.
+In addition, flexible funding is available for students to undertake fieldwork, other training, and their three month placement.
 This funding will be allocated on a competitive basis.